 The questioning cell was dark and cold.
 Or at least Jon thought it was cold.
 It felt cold.
 The walls were grey.
 The table was grey.
-The chairs and tape-recorder, the CCTV camera in the corner and little teapot on the table accompanied by an assortment of Earl Grey tea bags – all grey.
+The chairs and tape-recorder, the CCTV camera in the corner and little teapot on the table, the stack of Earl Grey tea bags – all grey.
 A large mirror set into one wall reflected more grey.
 Jon had seen enough ‘Hollywood’ to recognise this mirror was not for his vanity.
 After ten minutes of waiting, the grey door ahead of him opened up, and a suited man entered.

 Silently, this stranger took a seat opposite Jon, maintaining eye contact behind shades.
 As though the room wasn’t dark enough… why would anyone need to wear shades!?
 Something didn’t feel right to Jon.

 He took sight of the strangers right hand.
 It was clothed in a white latex glove.
 The sort a doctor would wear when performing a physical.
 Jon clenched at the thought.
-Though it looked somewhat puffed up; inflated.
+But the glove looked somewhat puffed up; inflated.

 Using his left hand, the stranger fished a remote control from his jacket pocket, and clicked it towards the grey CCTV camera.
-The grey blinking light next to the lens went dark.
-Slowly his right arm started to rise.
+The grey blinking light next to the lense went dark.
+As he did this, his right arm started to rise.
 The stranger placed the remote on the table and brought the floating hand down with his left.

 ‘Jon.
 I assume you know why you are here?’

 Jon looked at him with wide eyes.
 He didn’t.
 Well… not fully.
-This was a little extreme for stealing a child’s balloon, surely?
+This was a little extreme for stealing a kids balloon, surely?

 ‘Jon, My name is Mr Haffleton.’ the stranger spoke in clear, confident words.
 ‘I represent the Haffleton Latex and Helium Company.’